- 6.2.3 - ENTRIES

 - Identification of the submitter, including name, telephone number, email address, and firm name and address

 - Identification of the transmitter (if different from the submitter), including name, telephone number, email address, and firm name and address.
-If the business address of the individual submitting the prior notice is a registered facility, then the facility’s registration number, city, and country may be provided instead of the facility’s full address.
+If the business address of the individual transmitting the prior notice is a registered facility, then the facility’s registration number, city, and country may be provided instead of the facility’s full address

 - Entry type and CBP entry identifier, if available

 - The identification of the article of food, including complete FDA product code, the common or usual name or market name, the estimated quantity described from the largest container size to the smallest package, and the lot or code numbers or other identifier (if applicable)